How To Add Ggplot To R

 Use what yous simply learned to create a scatter plot of

-with the plot types showing in unlike colors.
+weightoverspecies_idwith the plot types showing in unlike colors.
 Is this a skillful way to evidence this type of information?Answer

 Boxplot